mlswg/mls-protocol/draft-ietf-mls-protocol.md

 1. A initializes a new group
 2. A adds B to the group with a full Commit
 3. B adds C and D to the group with a full Commit
-4. C sends an empty Commit.
+4. C sends an empty Commit

 ~~~ aasvg
                           Y                   Y'